 Course content, readings, audiovisual media and assignments are presented online via one of the world-bests learning management systems LMS Canvas.

-The main part of the program are daily 90 minutes real-time webinars for students with webcam, voice-chat and text-chat function.
-We offer virtual classes across devices including mobile learning iOS (iPhone, iPad), Android, and BlackBerry, as well as the desktop with no client downloads for learners.
-Our lecturers are trained by a professional Webinar and LMS trainer.
+The core of the program consists of daily 90 minute real-time webinars for students with webcam, voice-chat and text-chat function.
+All lecturers are trained by a professional Webinar and LMS trainer.

-Our lecturer login daily to go live for our students!
-Students can actively join the discussion and give presentations online.
-Students are also able to watch the recordings of the daily classes.
-The screensharing function is used for editing classes.
-Students are able to discuss their video editing steps with their lecturer.
+Through zoom our lecturers and students can actively discuss and give presentations online related to weekly readings and viewing.
+Students who are unable to attend live classes are able to watch recordings of their classes.
+The screensharing function is used for editing classes, where students are able to discuss their video editing steps with their lecturer.